johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

-shadow mask would require 8k resolution, and unless you have a 4k display, you'll have a hard time trying to emulate the subtle scanline effect as well, so in general it's best and easiest to stick to sharp bilinear or integer scaling for DOS and early Windows games.
+shadow mask would require 8k resolution, and unless you have a 4k display, you'll have a hard time trying to emulate the subtle scanline effect as well, so in general it's best and easiest to stick to sharp bilinear or integer scaling for MS-DOS and early Windows games.

 {{< figure name="img/vga-crt/vga.jpg" nameSmall="img/vga-crt/vga.jpg"
     alt="Wing Commander, 320x200 VGA" width="90%" >}}